Skip to main content

 Show answer

-External refracting lenses placed in front of the eye.
-A concave (negative power) lens diverges light to correct myopia; a convex (positive power) lens converges light to correct hyperopia; a cylindrical lens corrects astigmatism; multifocal or progressive lenses correct presbyopia.
+External refracting lenses: a concave (negative-power) lens diverges light to correct myopia; a convex (positive-power) lens converges light to correct hyperopia; a cylindrical lens corrects astigmatism; multifocal/progressive lenses correct presbyopia.